-Section Key findings Uncertainties transparency and explainability of machine learning models, and the need for considerations related to equity and access in their design, development, and deployment.
+Section Key Findings Uncertainties reflect on the ethical and equity considerations that arise during the deployment of AI-enabled technologies, such as those related to autonomy, privacy, transparency and explainability of machine learning models, and the need for considerations related to equity and access in their design, development, and deployment.
 Relevant for both CDA-AMC reviews, the patient contributor engaged for the RapidAI review highlighted several relevant considerations (e.g., data protection and privacy and accessibility and equity).
 CDA-AMC identified several considerations for implementing AI-enabled medical devices, with many having underlying ethical and equity implications.
 Much of the identified guidance emphasizes implementation considerations that apply to the AI system's life cycle, such as ensuring AI-enabled medical devices are monitored, maintained, and sustainable.
-Other example considerations include AI data governance and data protection; transparency and explainability; and inclusiveness, equity, and minimizing bias. underreported in the identified evidence that is generally examined when evaluating the effectiveness and accuracy of interventions.
-CDA-AMC highlighted some of these gaps, such as: Included studies did not provide details on the characteristics of study populations and did not conduct subgroup analyses based on these criteria, preventing CDA-AMC from evaluating how RapidAl might perform across different groups.
+Other example considerations include AI data governance and data protection; transparency and explainability; and inclusiveness, equity, and minimizing bias.
+CDA-AMC acknowledged the importance of additional ethical and equity considerations, but these considerations tend to be underreported in the identified evidence that is generally examined when evaluating the effectiveness and accuracy of interventions.
+CDA-AMC highlighted some of these gaps, such as: Included studies did not provide details on the characteristics of study populations and did not conduct subgroup analyses based these criteria, preventing CDA-AMC from evaluating how RapidAl might perform across different groups.
 Included studies did not describe the methods used to develop RapidAl's machine learning models, preventing CDA-AMC from assessing the representativeness and diversity of the training dataset and commenting on considerations related to inclusivity.
 It is unclear if RapidAl has undergone bias assessment to determine if certain patient subgroups (e.g., based on age, gender, and ethnicity) are disproportionately affected by the model outputs, preventing CDA-AMC from commenting on the potential bias risks in the stroke detection algorithms.

-AI = artificial intelligence; CDA-AMC = Canada's Drug Agency; CI = confidence interval; DTAC = Digital Technology Assessment Criteria; HTA = health technology assessment; ICH = intracranial hemorrhage; LVO = large vessel occlusion.
+AI = artificial intelligence; CDA-AMC = Canada's Drug Agency - L'Agence des medicaments du Canada; DTAC = Digital Technology Assessment Criteria; ICH = intracranial hemorrhage; LVO = large vessel occlusion.